-As Head of the CIT Extended Campus Irene is responsible for stimulating and supporting all forms of interaction with public, private and not-for-profit organisations large and small, and has developed customer relationship and case management systems to assist in the codification and mapping of engagement.
-She has acted as Lead Expert for the EACEA Knowledge Alliance action for a number of years, as European Expert with the EURASHE-led ProCSEE project and as the Irish partner for the State of University-Business Cooperation (UBC) in Europe Project.
+As Head of the MTU Extended Campus, Irene is responsible for stimulating and supporting all forms of interaction with public, private and not-for-profit organisations large and small, and has developed customer relationship and case management systems to assist in the codification and mapping of engagement.
+She has acted as Expert for the EACEA in a number of initiatives over the years, as European Expert with the EURASHE-led ProCSEE project and as the Irish partner for the State of University-Business Cooperation (UBC) in Europe Project.

-Irene is a member of the monitoring committee of the Southern and Eastern Regional Operational Programme, a Council Member of the ACEEU (Accreditation Council for Engaged and Entrepreneurial Universities) and a Board Member of the Quality and Qualifications Authority Ireland (QQI).
+Irene is a Council Member of the ACEEU (Accreditation Council for Engaged and Entrepreneurial Universities) and a Board Member of the Quality and Qualifications Authority Ireland (QQI).